 When district schools must be closed for any reason, radio announcements will be made on the major local stations.
 Television channels 8, 9, 10, and 13 will also announce closings.
-In addition, a "Parent Alert" will also be posted on the district website, www.rhnet.org.
+In addition, an alert will be posted on the district website, www.rhnet.org, and on the district Facebook page (facebook.com/rhschools.)
 Please do not call the school office for information regarding emergency closings.